muhammadand/BE-Portfolio/Doc.md

 Implementation Steps:

 - Install and configure Spatie Query Builder
-- Implement base query builder functionality
+- Implement base query builder functionality but consider to make it flexible with the repository pattern we have
-- Create example endpoint with query builder
-- Document query builder usage
+- Apply query builder to users endpoint

 ### API Documentation